trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-2.md

 - Disconnect from your user and connect with another account that has enough tez to buy the bottle
 - The buyer can see that Alice is selling a bottle
-- Buy the bottle by clicking on the `BUY` button
+- Buy the bottle by clicking on the **BUY** button
 - Once confirmed, the offer is removed from the market
-- Click on `bottle offers` sub menu
+- Click on **Sell bottle** sub menu
 - You are now the owner of this bottle, you can resell it at your own price, etc ...

 ## Conclusion

 You created an NFT collection marketplace from the Ligo library, now you can buy and sell NFTs at your own price.
+This concludes the NFT training!

-In the next lesson, you will see another kind of NFT called `single asset`.
-Instead of creating *X* token types, you will be allowed to create only 1 token_id 0, on the other side, you can mint a quantity *n* of this token.
+In the next lesson, you will see another kind of NFT called **single asset**.
+Instead of creating _X_ token types, you will be allowed to create only 1 token*id 0, on the other side, you can mint a quantity \_n* of this token.

 To continue, let's go to [Part 3](/tutorials/build-an-nft-marketplace/part-3).